Help us discover who you are through your application essays

 - Choose a topic.
 If possible, write about yourself or something you know, or at least write from your perspective.
 Be revealing.

 - An essay about some small, even insignificant-seeming thing can be more powerful than the "How I'll save the world" essay.

 - Write, edit, save.
-Write your essay in Microsoft® Word or similar software; edit and save the file (often).
+Write your essay in Google Docs or Microsoft® Word; edit and save the file (often).